jeremjlr/MulDisplay/README.md

 Using 3D in .NET WPF or WindowsForms has never been easier, it can done with only a few lines of code.<br/>
 The purpose of this tool is to encapsulate as much 2D/3D as possible in order to have a simple, lightweight and extremly easy-to-use API.<br/>
 The goal is to provide a quick and easy way to display things in order to either visualize or simply debug algorithms.<br/>
-We are open to requests and suggestions for future developpement/improvements.<br/>
+I am open to requests and suggestions for future developpement/improvements.<br/>
 It is developped with Visual Studio 2022 and .NET 7.0 but there is also a Framework 4.8 compatible version.<br/>

 NuGet : https://www.nuget.org/packages/MulDisplay<br/>